wp-plugins/unique-headers/readme.txt

 The <a href="http://geek.ryanhellyer.net/products/unique-headers/">Unique Headers Plugin</a> adds the ability to use unique custom headers on individual pages, posts or categories.
 This plugin makes use of the excellent <a href="http://wordpress.org/extend/plugins/taxonomy-metadata/">Taxonomy Metadata plugin</a> for handling header images for categories and tags.

+= Experimental version =
+Please check out the new experimental beta version of this plugin which is <a href="http://geek.ryanhellyer.net/2014/11/03/unique-headers/">available for testing now</a>.

 == Installation ==